OscarJHernandez/OscarJHernandez.github.io/_posts/2018-08-08-EDS3_summerschool_project.md

     cameras to the classifier, which will then return the object category to the vehicles computer on the fly.
 The algorithms in the vehicles computer system would then take the appropriate actions based on the results.
-However, in general the machine learning model would act as a black box, which is fed images and then outputs the class labels, therefore, this algorithm can also be used as a web app where users upload the image and the application returns the
+However, in general, the machine learning model would act as a black box, which is fed images and then outputs the class labels, therefore, this algorithm can also be used as a web app where users upload the image and the application returns the